oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 ### Consolidating Tools & Libraries

 The [`oclif-dev`](https://github.com/oclif/dev-cli) CLI has now been incorporated into [`oclif`](https://github.com/oclif/oclif).
-Now you no longer need to install a separate package to manage your entire CLI’s lifecycle.
+You now no longer need to install a separate package to manage your entire CLI’s lifecycle.

 The following libraries have been consolidated under [`@oclif/core`](https://github.com/oclif/core) and will be deprecated at some point in the future.
-You can read the [migration guide](https://github.com/oclif/core/blob/main/MIGRATION.md) to see how to update your CLI or plugin to use the new core library.
+Read the [migration guide](https://github.com/oclif/core/blob/main/MIGRATION.md) to learn how to update your CLI or plugin to use the new core library.

 * `@oclif/command`
 * `@oclif/config`